Rahul5733/pubsub-publisher/README.md

     ```
 5. That's it, pubsub-publisher is installed, create a service account and allot it the required credentials, store the key file somewhere locally
+    The key file must be named 'pubsub-sa.json' (because that's its name in .gitignore) and has the following structure:
+    {
+    "client_id": "",
+    "client_secret": "",
+    "quota_project_id": "",
+    "refresh_token": "",
+    "type": ""
+    }
+    This file is usually created when running the command 'gcloud auth application-default login'
+    and is located in your gcloud folder.

-5. Now change the config.json file with your project settings
+5. Now change the config.yaml file with your project settings
     ```
     projectId: YOUR_PROJECT_ID
     topicPath: projects/PROJECT_ID/topics/TOPIC_NAME